-- 1. Park the unit on a smooth, level surface such as a concrete floor.
-Disengage the PTO, engage the parking brake, turn off the ignition, and remove the key. - 2.
-Remove the mower deck drive belt.
-See Mower Drive Belt Replacement for removal instructions. - 3.
-Remove the hardware (B) that secures the clutch anchor pad (C) to the PTO clutch (D) and disconnect the wire harness from the PTO clutch.
+- Park the unit on a smooth, level surface such as a concrete floor.
+Disengage the PTO, engage the parking brake, turn off the engine, and remove the ignition key. - 2.
+Remove the mower deck drive belt (see Mower Deck Drive Belt Replacement for removal instructions). - 3.
+Disconnect the wire harness from the PTO clutch. - 4.
+Loosen and remove the left rear engine mounting bolt (A, Figure 51) that secures the clutch anchor bracket (B) to the engine deck.
+Remove the PTO clutch anchor bracket from the engine deck and the PTO clutch (C).